zkstewart/BINge/README.md

 by using the `--analysis` argument to specifically indicate which run folder you want to use.
 Otherwise, we default to 1) using filtered results over raw results, and 2) using the most recent results.

-You will find the resulting files at `/location/of/working/directory/filter/run_<hash>` or `/location/of/working/directory/filter/most_recent` if you have not run any other 'filter' analyses.
+You will find the resulting file `BINge_clustering_result.filtered.tsv` at `/location/of/working/directory/filter/run_<hash>` or `/location/of/working/directory/filter/most_recent` if you have not run any other 'filter' analyses.

 ## pick 'representatives' from clustering results in a working directory
 Since each cluster represents a putative locus, you may want just one sequence from each cluster which you can take as being *representative* of all the other sequences in that cluster.